arjungautam1/mongodbconnectapp/README.md

     npm install
     ```

-4. Set up your MongoDB connection string in the `config.js` file.
+4. Set up your MongoDB connection string in the `.env` file.

 ## Usage